dutandrewkulang/alx-low_level_programming/0x15-file_io/README.md

 ### functions that help us in handling files

-`fopen("filename", "mode")` takes in the file name as first argument the mode that we wish to use to work on the file
+`fopen("filename", "mode")` takes in the file name as first argument the mode that we wish to use to work on the file.
+If the file is not in some folder as the program, then you **MUST** specify the complete path

 `fclose(file_ptr_name)` close the file, it signal the operating system that we are done working on the file, so memory that was being used should be freed.